EunhaeCho/CSE710/README.md

     The `-=` operator was defined first, and the `-` operator was implemented by applying the `-=` operation to the left-hand operand.

 * Multiplication (* and *=)
     For multiplication, a similar approach was taken.
 First, the process determines whether the signs of the two operands are the same or different.
 Starting with the least significant digit of the left-hand operand, each digit is multiplied by the digits of the right-hand operand from the least significant digit to the most significant digit.
 The partial products are then summed to compute the overall product.
 The process is repeated for all digits of the left-hand operand.
 If the signs of the operands differ, a `-` sign is added to the beginning of the result.
-Due to time constraints, the code has not been fully optimized, resulting in repeated sections of code.
     The `*=` operator was defined first, and as before, the `*` operator was implemented by applying the `*=` operation to the left-hand operand and assigning the result.

 * Negation (unary -)